Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 - `GotoObj` Fly toward a specific object in space.
     1. `Goto_Cruise|Goto_No_Cruise` Whether to fly in cruise or not.
     1. `STRING` Object by name to fly to.
+Can also be a static world solar.
     1. `[FLOAT] :100` The distance from the given position to stop at.
     1. `[FLOAT|-1] :-1` The absolute thrust speed to fly at. `-1` for max speed.
     1. `[STRING]` Object by name to wait for.